 "Comprises of all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons."

 FGM is also known as Female Circumcision (FC) and Female Genital Cutting (FGC).
-These alternative definitions are better received in the communities that practice it, who do not see themselves as engaging in mutilation.
-There are also other terms used to describe these practices in different countries across the world).
+These alternative definitions are better received in the communities that practise it, who do not see themselves as engaging in mutilation.
+There are also other terms used to describe these practises in different countries across the world).

 FGM is included within the revised (2013) government definition of Domestic Violence and Abuse.